 - Karakoy – A revitalized neighborhood, total hipster spot where you’ll find great galleries, charming coffeehouses like Karabatak.
 This area is really close to Galata Tower.

 We almost didn’t include Cappadocia in our 7 day itinerary because it seemed so inconvenient to everything else in Turkey.
 That would have been a huge mistake – it was definitely a trip highlight.

 Getting from Istanbul to Cappadocia is easiest by plane.
 Take a 1 hour flight into Kayseri or Nevsehir airports and then an hour drive to your hotel.
-The least expensive, most direct route is the overnight bus that takes you right to Gorëme, the main downtown area.
+If you plan ahead, the flights are inexpensive.

 You should plan at least 2 nights here so you have 2 chances to watch or take a hot air balloon flight in case there are weather issues.

 Cappadocia is world famous for hot air ballooning.
 The experience was spectacular.
 There are 2 take off times so you are able to fly and enjoying watching them afterwards.

 Visiting the Valleys

 The landscape is otherworldly and there are interesting caves everywhere.
-We opted for a 2 hour sunset ATV tour with some local guides.
-Plan to get dirty and wear something that can cover your face, hence my goofy outfit below!
+We did a 2 hour sunset ATV tour with some local guides to Love Valley, Red Valley and Rose Valley.

 There are 200 underground cities in Cappadocia.
 The most famous and largest is Derinkuyu.
 Going 200 feet underground, it could house 20,000 people including their livestock stables.
 If you are claustrophobic, skip this.

-I’ve had dreams where I find a hallway and realize that my house was so much bigger than I thought, but could you imagine finding a whole city!!
+I’ve had dreams where I find a hallway and think that my house was so much bigger than I thought, but could you imagine finding a whole city!!

-We stayed at Local Cave House because they had the super cool pool and we were only staying for a day so we wanted to be walking distance from shopping and restaurants in town.
+We stayed at Local Cave House because they had the coolest pool (see above) and we were only staying for a day so we wanted to be walking distance from shopping and restaurants in town.

 - Sultan Cave Suites is also centrally located and very popular because of the incredible view.
 They have a beautiful set up for you to get amazing balloon photos at the crack of dawn.